tan00001/CSharpToTypeScript/README.md

 ![Visual Studio popup menu in C# source file for CSharpToTypeScript](https://github.com/tan00001/CSharpToTypeScript/blob/main/VSMenuScreenShot.png)

 ## Prerequisites
 1. **.NET Framework 4.8.1**.
-This is because Visual Studio Extension projects do not support .NET Core versions such as .NET 5, .NET 6, and .NET 7.
+This is because Visual Studio Extension projects do not support .NET Core versions such as .NET 5, .NET 6, .NET 7, and .NET 8.
-2. **.NET 7**.
-In order to support all the latest C# syntax, we use .NET 7 for processing the C# type definitions.
+2. **.NET 7 or Later**.
+In order to support all the latest C# syntax, we use .NET 7 or later for processing the C# type definitions.
-3. **Visual Studio 2022**. .NET 7 is only supported in Visual Studio 2022 and later.
+3. **Visual Studio 2022**. .NET 7 or later are only supported in Visual Studio 2022 and later.
 4. **React 18.0 or later**.
 CSharpToTypeScript uses `useId` from React to generate unique identifiers.

 ## Installation